RoghanBehm/terminyl/README.md

+# terminyl

-WIP stylised ASCII typesetter with Typst-inspired syntax.
+WIP terminal-native document typesetter with Typst-inspired syntax.

+Structured documents are rendered using ASCII and Unicode glyphs for display in plain text terminals.